TinyFish

 Yes.
 Pass credentials in the goal: "Log in with email user@example.com and password mypassword, then navigate to the dashboard and extract the subscription status."
 For recurring production workflows, Browser Profiles let you reuse authenticated sessions so you don't log in on every run.
 TinyFish also supports Vault Credentials for securely managing login details without exposing them in goal text.

-How do I scrape a different website — for example, Amazon?
+How do I scrape a different website — for example, a retail site?

 Change the url and goal parameters in the API call.
 These are the only two fields that define what the agent does.
-For example, to extract product data from an Amazon search page:
+For example, to extract product data from a retail search page:

 My run returned COMPLETED but the result is empty or wrong — what happened?

 This is the two-layer failure pattern described in Step 4.
 COMPLETED means the infrastructure worked, not that your goal succeeded.
 Check result.status — if it's "failure", the agent finished but couldn't accomplish the goal.
 The reason field explains why.
-Most common fixes: make the goal more explicit, add edge case handling (e.g., "if no products found, return empty array"), or switch to stealth mode if bot protection is involved.
+Most common fixes: make the goal more explicit, add edge case handling (e.g., "if no products found, return empty array"), or switch to infrastructure mode.

 How is this different from Playwright or Browserbase?